Rodrigo Perez’s Top 20 Films Of 2015

 18. “Entertainment”

-Road movies are almost always about the journey to discovering yourself.
-Rick Alverson’s dark, twisted, angry, and hilarious “Entertainment” totally deconstructs that paradigm with a bleak and funny tale about a directionless and alienated comedian (Gregg Turkington) who becomes so lost along his voyage, he pretty much disappears into the abyss by the end.
+Road movies are almost always about the journey of self-discovery.
+Rick Alverson’s dark, twisted, angry, and hilarious “Entertainment” completely deconstructs that paradigm with a bleak and humorous tale about a directionless and alienated comedian (Gregg Turkington) who becomes so lost on his voyage that he essentially disintegrates into the abyss by the end.
 It’s extremely misanthropic and provocative, but man, does it feature some deeply fucked up laughs.
-Ultimately a scathing social critique about our accelerated, empty culture and the deep disaffection and disillusionment it engenders, some critic I can’t remember called it (to paraphrase from memory) a caustic existential howl into the nothingness and that nails it.
+Ultimately, a scathing social critique about our accelerated, empty culture and the deep disaffection and disillusionment it engenders, some critic I can’t remember called it (to paraphrase from memory) a caustic existential howl into the nothingness and that nails it.
 [My review from Sundance]

 17. “Love”